20 Good movies to Learn Korean

 Call is a recent 2020 release directed by Lee Chung-hyeon, starring legendary young actress Park Shin-hye.

-She portrays 28-year-old Kim Seo-yeon and Jeon Jong-seo, who play the character of Oh Yeong-suk.
+She portrays 28-year-old Kim Seo-yeon and Jeon Jong-seo, who play Oh Yeong-suk.

 These women are of the same age and live in the same house.
-Yet, the years they exist are different.
+Yet the years they exist in differ.

 Seo-yeon was present in 2019, whereas Yeong-suk was present in 1999.
 A phone links both of them.

-The story revolves around interesting and does not let you get up from your couch.
+The story centers on compelling events and does not let you get up from your couch.
 The Call is a worthwhile thriller movie.

 After receiving the call, some phrases, like “Hello” and “Who is it?”
-“How can I help you?” and “How can I tackle the wrong numbers?” will be recited naturally, benefiting you in learning.
+“How can I help you?” and “How can I tackle the wrong numbers?” will be recited naturally to support your learning.

 3. Miss Granny (수상한 그년), 2014

-You can’t afford to miss this comedy, drama, heartfelt, and sweet movie in Miss Granny.
+You can’t afford to miss this comedy, drama, heartfelt, and sweet movie, Miss Granny.

-They remade into 6 different languages: Chinese, Japanese, Vietnamese, Indonesian, Telugu, and Thai.
+They remade it into six different languages: Chinese, Japanese, Vietnamese, Indonesian, Telugu, and Thai.

 Best movies to learn Korean